 “This is one of the few species in which the female is more colorful than the male, with a rusty band extending across the belly and under the wings.
 Look for them perched on power lines near the John M. O’Quinn I-45 Estuarial Corridor.”

-The male is more brightly colored than the female.
 Both sexes have a slate blue head, large white collar, a large blue band on the breast, and white underparts.
 The back and wings are slate blue with black feather tips with little white dots.
 The female features a rufous band across the upper belly that extends down the flanks.